ABorgna/site/slides/20230113-defense/slides.md

 ![:vspace 2em]()

 .padded[
 - The translated diagram is *weakly graph-like*

+  - Only green spiders and internal Hadamard wires
 ]

 ???